 These procedures apply in all cases involving violations of AR 6:2 regardless of whether Respondent is a faculty employee, staff employee or student.
 Although a violation of AR 6:2 is a violation of the Student Code, the Student Code explicitly provides that these procedures-not the Code's procedures-apply when a student is accused of violations of AR 6:2.
 Moreover, for staff employees, these procedures-not the Human Resources Policies and Procedures-apply when a staff member is accused of violations of AR 6:2.
-Although there are procedures for the termination of a faculty employee in Governing Regulation X, these procedures-not the termination procedures specified in Governing Regulation X-apply for the investigation and initial determination of a faculty employee's responsibility for a violation of AR 6:2.
-If a faculty employee is found responsible for a violation of AR 6:2, the Provost may initiate termination procedures under Governing Regulation X.
+Although there are procedures for the termination of a faculty employee in Governing Regulation X, these procedures-not the termination procedures specified in Governing Regulation X-apply for the investigation and initial determination of a faculty employee's responsibility for a violation of AR 6:2, the Provost may initiate termination procedures under Governing Regulation X.